The Shadow over Innsmouth: Plot

 After being told that the bus is experiencing engine trouble, the narrator has no choice but to spend the night in a musty hotel.
 While attempting to sleep, he hears noises at his door as if someone is trying to enter.
-Wasting no time, he escapes out a window and through the streets while a town-wide hunt for him occurs, forcing him at times to imitate the peculiar walk of the Innsmouth locals as he walks past search parties in the darkness.
+Wasting no time and with no means of self-defense, he escapes out a window and through the streets while a town-wide hunt for him occurs, forcing him at times to imitate the peculiar walk of the Innsmouth locals as he walks past search parties in the darkness.
 Eventually, the narrator makes his way towards railroad tracks and hears a procession of Deep Ones passing in the road before him.
 Against his judgment, he opens his eyes to see the creatures.
 He finds that they have grey-green skin, fish-like heads with unblinking eyes, gills on their necks and webbed hands, and communicate in unintelligible croak-like voices.
 Horrified, the narrator faints but wakes up at noon the next day alone and unharmed.

 After reaching Arkham and alerting government authorities about Innsmouth, the narrator discovers that his grandmother was related to Obed Marsh's family, although the origins of her mother were unclear.
 The narrator's uncle had previously visited Arkham to research his ancestry before killing himself by gunshot.
-After returning home to Toledo, the narrator begins researching his family tree and discovers that he is a descendant of Marsh through his second wife Pth’thya-l’yi, and by 1930 begins to gradually transform into a Deep One.
-He begins having dreams of his grandmother and Pth'thya-l'yi in Y'ha-nthlei, which was damaged but not destroyed by the submarine attack.
+After returning home to Toledo, Ohio, the narrator begins researching his family tree and discovers that he is a descendant of Marsh through his second wife Pth’thya-l’yi.
+By 1930 he begins gradually transforming into a Deep One.
+His story starts to use odd words and phrases with seemingly no awareness of doing so, his previous convictions lessen, and he begins having dreams of his grandmother and Pth'thya-l'yi in Y'ha-nthlei, which was damaged but not destroyed by the submarine attack.
 They explain that the Deep Ones will remain underwater for the time being but will eventually return to invade the surface world "for the tribute Great Cthulhu craved."

 After briefly glimpsing a shoggoth in one of his dreams, the narrator awakens to find that he has fully acquired the "Innsmouth look."
 He wants to kill himself and purchases an "automatic" (an antiquated term for a semi-automatic pistol) but cannot go through with it.
 As the narrator concludes his story, he suffers a mental breakdown and embraces his fate.
-He decides to break out his cousin, who is even further transformed than he, from a sanatorium in Canton and take him to live in Y'ha-nthlei.
+He decides to break out his cousin, Lawrence, who is even further transformed than he, from a sanatorium in Canton and take him to live in Y'ha-nthlei.